 For discussion—and continued controversy—I will hereafter refer to the process as a JSA—A Safety Person’s Prerogative!

 In most situations, the best approach is to perform a JSA of a particular task or project with internal personnel as long as all the elements are there.
 1) The person who performs the task or the person who will perform the task.
 2) Supervision—the person who must oversee the work and provide guidance, instruction, and the resources needed.
 3) An experienced safety person with the ability to define the hierarchy of safety measures to prevent an injury/illness.
 In some cases, the safety person may need to be an industrial hygienist who can assess the hazards of a potential exposure and define the measure needed to prevent an illness—again applying a hierarchy of controls available (eliminate, substitute, isolate, ventilate, guard, PPE).
+In the absence of any safety person on staff, then a third party specialist.

 In industry, it is certainly easier to develop a JSA from repetitive tasks especially those that have a record of resulting in injuries or near misses sometimes referred to as “incident.”
 Also, with most medium sized or large businesses, qualified persons are available.